-- Provide whole school CPD and a collective approach to ensure that all can interpret key data sets and take an active role in providing support and interventions for disadvantaged students and work effectively as a team to raise expectations. - Revisit in class subject specific teaching strategies for PP / vulnerable students across the curriculum - Review curriculum planning and provision with a key focus on literacy.
+- Further develop our whole school CPD and a collective approach to ensure that all can interpret key data sets and take an active role in providing support and interventions for disadvantaged students and work effectively as a team to raise expectations. - Continue to revisit in class subject specific teaching strategies for PP / vulnerable students across the curriculum - To further enhance our curriculum planning for all subjects with a key focus on literacy.